Inheritance

 - Ambiguity can happen when two base classes have member functions with the same name.

-- Can be resolved using scope resolution (
+- Resolved using scope resolution operator (

 Base::function()).